-There is much research to show that employees will perform at their best where they can be themselves, and be in an environment which is supportive and also respects privacy.
-The Equality Act 2010 incorporated existing sexual orientation legislation and makes in unlawful to treat LGBT+ staff any less favourably than other staff.
+There is much research to show that employees will perform at their best in an environment where they can be themselves.
+In a place which is supportive and also respects privacy.
+The Equality Act 2010 makes it unlawful to treat LGBT+ staff any less favourably than other staff.

-Many organisations today are now actively seeking to diversify their workforce but also have policies in place to help ensure their work place is a level playing field and that there is equal opportunity in terms of recruitment, and progression for all.
+Many organisations today are now actively seeking to diversify their workforce.
+They also have policies in place to help make sure their workplace is a level playing field, and that there is equal opportunity in terms of recruitment, and progression for all.
 Many organisations also have active LGBT+ staff networks.

-Yet discrimination and harassment do unquestionably still exist, and most LGBT+ people will, from time to time, think twice how open they want to be – particularly if it seems like a job you really want might be on the line.
-For that reason, it is useful to know how LGBT+-friendly a prospective employer might be, what policies and support they have in place, and what it's really like – on the ground – to work in their organisation.
+Yet discrimination and harassment do still exist.
+Most LGBT+ people will, from time to time, think twice about how open they want to be – particularly if it seems like an opportunity they really want might be on the line.
+For that reason, it is useful to know how LGBT+-friendly a prospective employer might be.
+What policies and support do they have in place?
+What is it really like – on the ground – to work in their organisation?

-The following information hopefully gives you some advice and tips to reassure you on some concerns you may have about disclosure and choosing the right employer.
-Remember too, that you can discuss in confidence any aspect of your career, including LGBT+ matters, with a careers adviser.
+The following information hopefully gives you some advice and tips to reassure you on concerns you may have about disclosure and choosing the right employer.
+Remember too, that you can discuss in confidence any aspect of your career, including LGBT+ matters, with a Careers Consultant.

 Targeting diversity friendly employers

-When searching for Diversity Friendly Employers, first keep in mind that a gay man, a lesbian woman, a bisexual person, and a trans person may well have very different experiences of the same organisation.
-When researching an employer, try to find evidence that's relevant to your specific interests or concerns.
+A gay man, a lesbian, a bisexual person, and a trans person may well have very different experiences of the same organisation.
+Keep this in mind when searching for Diversity Friendly Employers.
+Try to find evidence that is relevant to your specific interests or concerns when researching an employer.

-Many organisations have LGB&T staff networks or groups, who may organise periodic social events or even be involved in institutional policy-making.
-The existence of a group can indicate how open and inclusive a workplace is, but it's probably useful to check whether the group is officially recognised/supported by the employer.
+Many organisations have LGBT+ staff networks or groups.
+These may organise periodic social events or even be involved in institutional policymaking.
+The existence of a group can indicate how open and inclusive a workplace is.
+But it is still useful to check whether the group is officially recognised/supported by the employer.

 The best way to find out what life is like in a particular organisation is to speak to someone who works there.
 To do this, you can make use of your own contacts and networking resources like Bath Connection and LinkedIn.
-And you can see if there are any named contacts, e.g. the organisers of the staff network, whom you might be able to approach in confidence.
+You can see if there are any named contacts, for example, the organisers of the staff network, whom you might be able to approach in confidence.

 Disclosing your sexuality during selection and recruitment

-In short - it is a matter of personal choice.
-There is no legal obligation to disclose your sexuality or sexual orientation either during the recruitment and selection process or when you are in post; as this has no bearing on your ability to do a particular job.
-You may be asked to complete an equal opportunity monitoring form but this is confidential and not given to the recruiters.
+In short, it is a matter of personal choice.
+Your sexuality or sexual orientation has no bearing on your ability to do a particular job.
+There is no legal obligation to disclose these, either during the recruitment and selection process or when you are in the post.
+You may be asked to complete an equal opportunity monitoring form, but this is confidential and is not given to the recruiters.

 For a personal view on issues around coming out in the workplace, it might be worth doing your own research into how others in your career sector have approached this, and what their experiences have been.